 The State Structure

 The Turkish Republic of Northern Cyprus is a secular republic based on the principles of democracy, social justice and the supremacy of law.
-The link regarding the TRNC Constitution which was approved by the referendum of 5 May, 1985 is below:

-The Constitution establishes a system of separation of power and of checks and balances between the Legislative, the Executive, and the Judiciary branches
+The Constitution establishes a system of separation of power and of checks and balances between the Legislative, the Executive, and the Judiciary branches.

 The Legislative Power